Chopping Board With Knife

 Q: How often should I replace my chopping board?

 A: The lifespan of a chopping board depends on the material and how frequently it's used.
-Wooden and bamboo boards can last for years with proper care, while plastic boards may need replacing sooner due to wear and tear.
-Replace your board if you notice deep cuts or cracks.
+That said, wooden and bamboo boards can last for years with proper care, while plastic boards may need replacing sooner due to wear and tear.
+Practically speaking, replace your board if you notice deep cuts or cracks.
 Excessive wear and tear and discoloration are signs that it’s time to invest in a new one.

 Q: Can I use bleach to clean my chopping board?